ERAalex/i99dev/README.md

 ### Glad to see you here! &nbsp; !

-I'm a full stack web developer 🎓 from ABU DHBAI  🏛.
+I'm a Senior Developer 🎓 from ABU DHBAI  🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

-Joined Github **5** years ago.
+Joined Github **7** years ago.